scientific-python/specs/spec-0007/index.md

 - deprecating the use of `random_state`/`seed` arguments in favor of a consistent `rng` argument, and
 - using `numpy.random.default_rng` to validate the `rng` argument and instantiate a `Generator`.

+Note that `numpy.random.default_rng` does not accept instances of `RandomState`, so use of `RandomState` to control the seed is effectively deprecated, too.

 ### Scope

 This is intended as a recommendation to all libraries that allow users to control the